tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-1.md

   # Define a variable `a` with shape <2, 3>, initialized with the literal value.
   # The shape is inferred from the supplied literal.
   var a = [[1, 2, 3], [4, 5, 6]];

-  # b is identical to a, the literal array is implicitly reshaped: defining new
+  # b is identical to a, the literal tensor is implicitly reshaped: defining new
-  # variables is the way to reshape arrays (element count must match).
+  # variables is the way to reshape tensors (element count must match).
   var b<2, 3> = [1, 2, 3, 4, 5, 6];

   # transpose() and print() are the only builtin, the following will transpose
   # b and perform a matrix multiplication before printing the result.
   print(a * transpose(b));